kaimadk/take-home/README.md

     dotnet run --project Energycom.AppHost/Energycom.AppHost.csproj
 ```

 or by running the apphost project with your IDE of choice (VSCode, Rider, VisualStudio etc).
-If using jetbrains rider you may like the [aspire plugin](https://plugins.jetbrains.com/plugin/23289--net-aspire) which has many useful features such as restarting individual projects without the apphost etc. THis functionality is being built into an aspire cli by microsoft
+If using jetbrains rider you may like the [aspire plugin](https://plugins.jetbrains.com/plugin/23289--net-aspire) which has many useful features such as restarting individual projects without the apphost, auto adding the database to your databases window whilst running etc.

 #Aspire